 Study a map.
-There are loads of great smartphone map apps or, if you’re like us, lay out an old-school road atlas on a table and search for wherever the B-roads wind around the landscape.
+There are loads of great smartphone map apps or, if you’re like us, lay out a road atlas on a table and search for areas where the B-roads wind around the landscape.
 Lakes, mountains and coastline always make for breathtaking views that can be appreciated both from behind the wheel or from the passenger seat.
 Those are the areas to include on your route.

 3. Find the right Vehicle